Holiday Networking: 7 Steps to Party Your Way to a New Job!

 Since networking, like everything else, is very seldom a "quick fix" to anyone’s job search efforts, growing the size and strength of your network at holiday parties is a smart strategy.

 Any holiday gathering usually provides us with a wonderful opportunity to get back in touch with old friends, and to meet new friends.
-The opportunity to attend parties translates into an increase in networking opportunities which can provide you with some good job leads!
+The opportunity to attend parties translates into an increase in networking opportunities which can provide you with some great job leads and, hopefully, a new job in the new year!

 More Holiday Job Search Tips